MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 - *External location* for ADLS Gen2: https://<account>. dfs.core.windows.net/<container>/<path>

 > [!NOTE]
-> The blob endpoint is available for ADLS Gen2 for backward compatibility.
-Use the **blob** endpoint for best performance.
+> The blob endpoint is available for ADLS Gen2 and currently yields the best performance.

 - *Account* - The storage account name